stanifrolov/android-survey-template/README.md

 ## Pull database with adb

+Download and run the scripts `pullQuestionsDatabase.bat` and `pullAnswersDatabase.bat`.
 Make sure adb is in your path.

-Use the following commands to pull and save the database from the connected smartphone.
+Alternatively, use the following commands to pull and save the database from the connected smartphone.

 `del [database-name]`